lignumsystem/lignum-tls/README.md

 - [ ] Compare photosynthetic production to structural metrics of each tree
 - [ ] Study poplar big leaf model (and reimplement) no. of leaves could be approx. 8000

-By the end of February
+By the end of February, simulations running.